We all know exercise is good for you. We all know we should exercise. Getting started is

 (prioritize waking up earlier).
 Do this for 10 days to make it a habit, and you will

-3. You will likely feel muscle soreness at times.
+notice that you have more energy than before. - You will likely feel muscle soreness at times.
 This is normal, and is your body’s

 way to adapt to the demands you are placing on it.
 Don’t let this discourage you.